Published on: May 16, 2021, Last Edited: Mar 29, 2022

 As such, it spans a total of 9 time zones and is made up of a total of 50 states.
 This includes Hawaii in the Pacific Ocean and Alaska to the North-Western region of Canada.

 The largest city is New York City while Washington D.C serves as the capital.
 New York has a population of about 9 million inhabitants.
-Other highly populated cities in America include San Jose, Los Angeles, Dallas, Chicago, San Diego, Chicago, San Antonio, Houston, Phoenix, and Philadelphia.
+Other highly populated cities in America include San Jose, Los Angeles, Dallas, Chicago, San Diego, San Antonio, Houston, Phoenix, and Philadelphia.

 Its natural landscape is as unique and varied as its occupants.
 From the placid Miami beaches to the snow-peaked Colorado mountain peaks, the lush forest in Sierra Nevada mountains in California, and the Arizona sweeping deserts, the geography of the United States forms a crucial aspect of the identity of each state.